 Open Bible Data Home About News OET Key

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed as a tool for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

-On the Tuesday[fn], there was a wedding in Cana in Galilee, and Yeshua’s mother was there
+OET (OET-RV) On the Tuesday[fn], there was a wedding in Cana in Galilee, and Yeshua’s mother was there

 2:1 Or possibly, ‘Three days later’.

-OET-LVAnd on_the the third day a_wedding became in Kana of_ the _Galilaia/(Gālīl), and the mother of_ the _Yaʸsous was there.
+OET-LV And on_the the third day a_wedding became in Kana of_ the _Galilaia/(Gālīl), and the mother of_ the _Yaʸsous was there.

-SR-GNTΚαὶ τῇ ἡμέρᾳ τῇ τρίτῃ γάμος ἐγένετο ἐν Κανὰ τῆς Γαλιλαίας, καὶ ἦν μήτηρ τοῦ ˚Ἰησοῦ ἐκεῖ.
+SR-GNT Καὶ τῇ ἡμέρᾳ τῇ τρίτῃ γάμος ἐγένετο ἐν Κανὰ τῆς Γαλιλαίας, καὶ ἦν ἡ μήτηρ τοῦ ˚Ἰησοῦ ἐκεῖ. ‡

 (Kai taʸ haʸmera taʸ tritaʸ gamos egeneto en Kana taʸs Galilaias, kai aʸn haʸ maʸtaʸr tou ˚Yaʸsou ekei.)

-Key: yellow:verbs, light-green:nominative/subject, pink:genitive/possessor, cyan:dative/indirect object.
+Key: khaki:verbs, light-green:nominative/subject, pink:genitive/possessor, cyan:dative/indirect object.

-Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).
+Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the RV alignments are incomplete (and may occasionally be wrong).

 ULT And on the third day there was a wedding in Cana of Galilee, and the mother of Jesus was there.